behnazkhoshnood/good-cook-ms3/README.md

 - | -
 ![edit form admin desktop view](static/images/edit-desktop-admin.png) | ![edit form admin mobile view](static/images/edit-mobile-admin.png)
 ---
+**Delete buttton**
+  - If user decides that they would like to delete any of their recipe, all they need to do is click on the delete button, on the head of the collapsible, on either "All Recipe" page or "Profile" page.
+  - In mobile view devices the delete buttton is located on top of the recipe body instead.( exept for the admin on all recipe page.
+Admin delete botton stays in the collapsible header in all views in "All Recipes" page.)
+  - When the user tries to delete a recipe, they will be asked to confirm if that is what they really want to do by means of a confirmation message.
+This is to prevent any user to delete a recipe by mistake.
+---
 **Manage category and marks**

-  - Admin can add, edit or delete the categories or marks by clicking on these options provided for them in two buttons provided only for admin in the navbar.
+  - Admin can add, edit or delete the categories or marks by clicking on these options provided in the navbar, only for admin user, in two pages provided ("Manage Categories" and "Manage Marks").

 Desktop view | Mobile view
 - | -